rbiswas-mirp/BooGi/content/gettingstarted/qualifier.md

 - Computational Thinking (BSCCS1001) - First 4 week's content
 - English I (BSCHS1001) - First 4 week's content
-- Statistics for Data Science I (BSCMA1002) - First 4 weeks
+- Statistics for Data Science I (BSCMA1002) - First 4 week's content
-- Mathematics for Data Science I (BSCMA1001) - First 4 weeks
+- Mathematics for Data Science I (BSCMA1001) - First 4 week's content

 The qualifier exam will be held on a Sunday after all of the qualifier content has been released.
 Result will be declared within a week from the date of the exam and only then you can register for the Foundational level.